Situational code-switching: Examples

 A change in topic is an example of a changed situation that may be marked by code-switching.
 The speaker in this example switches from Standard Italian to the local language, marking the new situation with a different language.

 In the medical field situational code-switching occurs when patients do not speak the standard language spoken within a hospital and the staff then need to code switch in order to be able to communicate with them.
 Physicians and nurses working on the general medicine hospital floor of UCSF Moffitt-Long Hospital will code switch from English to Spanish when needing to present information to patients, obtain information, conduct difficult conversations, and educate patients.
 At Riverview Hospital situational code-switching occurred with an interpreter rather than the physician.
 In this situation the interpreter is in a position of co-interviewer where the interpreter speaks with the patient in order to find out their concerns and then relay them to the physician when they arrived. "[To Patient] Anda, a ver que dice el doctor; Well, let's see what the doctor says.[To Physician] Doctor, I was looking for something to put over there because he wants to show you his...foot."
 Here the interpreter code-switches in order to be able to effectively communicate to the doctor the concerns of the patient, foot pains.

 A four-year-old child named Benjamin, is an English-French bilingual speaker.
-He constantly code switches between his parents, with the father only being able speak English where as the mother was bilingual, but only spoke French to him.Growing up in an prominent English-speaking community, Benjamin preferred English over French, hence him speaking English when talking about everyday activities.
+He constantly code switches between his parents, with the father only being able to speak English where as the mother was bilingual, but only spoke French to him.Growing up in a prominent English-speaking community, Benjamin preferred English over French, hence him speaking English when talking about everyday activities.
 However, when conversing about school related topics at home he spoke mostly in French due to his mother and tutors continually speaking to him in French.
 "Benjamin: Hi!
 Kevin: En français, oui?
 In French, yes?."